GloverDonovan/webdev-bootcamp/guide/webdev.rst

 If you're a new employee, your mentor may be your manager, or it may be a coworker.
-If you're a volunteer, ask someone who works on the project you want to contribute to, and if they cannot mentor you themselves, they should be able to direct you to someone who can.
+If you're a volunteer, ask someone who works on the project you want to contribute to.
+If they cannot mentor you themselves, they should be able to direct you to someone who can.